 Why do I need to be referenced?

 For a landlord, your future home often represents a significant investment or might have a high sentimental value to them.
-A Tenant Reference tells the landlord a little more about you, as the person who will rent their property, it gives them the reassurance that you are suitable for the tenancy and can afford the monthly rental payments.
+A tenant reference tells the landlord a little more about you as the person who will rent their property and it gives them the reassurance that you are suitable for the tenancy and can afford the monthly rental payments.
 Typically, the checks include a credit search, bank account validation, confirmation of employment and, if applicable, a reference from your previous landlord.

 As a tenant, what can I do?

 By following these steps, you can help to speed up the process on your end and be one step closer to moving into your new home.